 Today’s historic photo of the day: Charly Gaul on Mont Ventoux; Tour de France 1958, stage 18, July 13, Sunday, 21.5 km Individual Time Trial.
 A 21.5-kilometer individual time trial from Bédouin – up Mount Ventoux.
 Charly Gaul, as usual, let himself lose some time on the flat stages, always confident that he could make …

 Today’s historic photo of the day: well, it’s actually not a photo of a cyclist, just a photo of a magazine – 11 August 1960 edition of “The Adventures of Tintin”.
 “Il Campionissimo” Fausto Coppi was on the cover of the magazine.
-Fausto Coppi was already dead, when the magazine was published.
+Fausto Coppi was not alive when the magazine was published.

 Today’s historic photo of the day: Fausto Coppi and Gino Bartali smoking cigars in “Totò al Giro d’Italia” (Totò in Giro d’Italia), a 1948 Italian comedy film directed by Mario Mattoli and starring Totò.